 Synchronization is the process of maintaining data consistency among applications, directories, and data sources in a networked environment.
 System administrators who use a directory as a writable user repository must ensure that the directory be exposed to all of its applications.
 However, exposing the user repository becomes problematic when consolidating applications and systems.
-Often these administrators find that many synchronization solutions lack features, such as, writable partial replicas, or the ability to synchronize with other directory systems and Relational Database Management System (RDBMS) sources.
+Often the administrators find that many synchronization solutions lack features, such as writable partial replicas, or the ability to synchronize data with other multi-vendor directory servers and Relational Database Management System (RDBMS) systems.